What is an ultrasound?

 What is the difference between a 3D ultrasound and a 4D ultrasound?

-For ultrasounds during pregnancy, the traditional ultrasound is a two-dimensional (2D) image of your unborn baby.
-2D ultrasound produces outlines and flat-looking images, which allows your healthcare provider to see your baby's internal organs and structures.
+For ultrasounds during pregnancy, the traditional ultrasound is a two-dimensional (2D) image of the fetus.
+2D ultrasound produces outlines and flat-looking images, which allows your healthcare provider to see the fetus's internal organs and structures.

 While ultrasound is generally considered to be safe with very low risks, the risks may increase with unnecessary prolonged exposure to ultrasound energy or when untrained users operate an ultrasound machine.
 Because of this, the U.S. Food and Drug Administration (FDA) advises against getting a 3D ultrasound for non-medical reasons such as for “keepsake” moments or entertainment.